reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 1. Select **Yes** to create a new file and copy the following PowerShell script into *c2.ps1*.

-    >**Note:** Pasting into the virtual machine file might not show the full script length.
-Make sure the script matches the instructions within the *c2.ps1* file.
+    >**Note:** When pasting into the virtual machine file, the full script length might not be visible.
+Ensure that the script matches the instructions in the c2.ps1 file.

     ```PowerShell
     param(